-The minimum audit sample size is 10 consecutive people with idiopathic Parkinson's referred to a physiotherapy service and seen during the audit data collection period, which runs from 1 May 2022 to 30 September 2022.
+The minimum audit sample size is 10 consecutive people with idiopathic Parkinson's referred to a physiotherapy service and seen during the audit data collection period, which runs from 1 May 2025 to 30 September 2025.

 Take account of the need to capture this minimum sample when deciding locally on your start date for collecting a consecutive patient sample.
-The data collection tool will have the capacity to capture as many consecutive patients as therapists wish to audit.
+The data collection tool will have the capacity to capture as many consecutive patients as therapists www.gov.uk/government/publications/quality-standards-for-supporting-people-with-long-term-c onditions wish to audit.